open-source-labs/SeeQR/README.md

 - Queries

-  - In the 'Queries' view, the main panel is where the query input text field is located, utilizing CodeMirror.
+  - In the 'QUERIES' view, the main panel is where the query input text field is located, utilizing CodeMirror.
 The paint button in the top right corner of the panel auto-formats the inputted query
-  - Users can select the database to use in the 'Database' field above the main panel
+  - Users can select the database to use in the 'Database' dropdown above the main panel
   - Users also have the option to execute a labelled or unlabelled query — simply provide a label in the 'Label' field above the main panel to identify the query in later comparisons against other queries
     - Please note that only labelled queries will be saved in the current session for future references
   - To execute the query, simply select the 'RUN QUERY' button at the bottom of the panel or press 'Ctrl-Enter' on the keyboard